gallantlab/ieee-hackathon/README.md

 ## submission format
 Run your decoder on the responses stored in the `TEST` field of `responses.h5`.
 Produce a space-delimited text file in which each line contains the word predictions for a single time point.
 That is, the text file contains one line per row in the `TEST` response array.
 Include a blank line if your decoder predicts no output for a given time point.
 For clarity, we've provided an example submission called `GLABEXAMPLE_decoding_results.txt`

 Send an email to `robertg@berkeley.edu` with the subject "`<team_name> 2016 IEEE HACKATHON SUBMISSION`".
-Include as attachments the following files:
+Include as attachments the following files:I plan to be available for the beginning of the hackathon to take any questions, and but due to the time difference between Budapest and California, I'll
 - **`<team_name>_decoding_results.txt`**: the aforementioned space-delimited text file
 - **`README.txt`** (or `.pdf`, `.md` if you want to include images or formatting): a document containing a brief description of your approach